Special Category Visa: Permanent resident status

-SCV holders fit the commonly understood meaning of the term 'permanent resident' as they are entitled to live in Australia indefinitely, in much the same way as an Australian citizen or a permanent visa holder.
-However, they are not treated as permanent residents for the purpose of some Australian legislation.

-Even in federal migration and citizenship law, there is no standard definition of the term and SCV holders are treated inconsistently.
+SCV holders are “permanent residents” in the common sense; they are legally entitled to live and work in Australia indefinitely.
+However, their legislative position is unclear insofar as there is no standardized legal definition of permanent resident status; immigration and nationality legislation treats SCV holders inconsistently.

 Section 204 of the Migration Act 1958 includes all SCV holders within the definition of 'permanent resident' on the basis they are 'not subject to any limitation as to time imposed by law'.

 The Migration Regulations 1994 exclude all SCV holders from the definition of 'Australian permanent resident', including only permanent visa holders within the definition.

-The Australian Citizenship Act 2007 empowers the relevant Minister to declare by legislative instrument whether SCV holders are permanent residents for the purpose of the Act.
+The Australian Citizenship Act 2007 empowers a Minister to define the status of SCV holders for the purposes of the Act.
 The current legislative instrument includes some SCV holders, while excluding others.

 Resident Return Visa

 New Zealand citizens who entered Australia before 1 September 1994 (regardless of the purpose of entry) are considered "former Australian permanent residents", and eligible to apply for a Resident Return Visa (RRV).
 An RRV can be issued to former Australian permanent residents who wish to restore their permanent residence status.
 Applicants must demonstrate 'substantial ties of benefit to Australia' and give compelling reasons for any continuous absences of 5 years or more (since their last stay in Australia as a permanent resident, i.e. as a New Zealand citizen entering before 1 September 1994).
-In the absence of a RRV, the New Zealand citizen will be taken it have made of new entry into Australia.
+In the absence of a RRV, a new SCV will be granted (notably, if the previously-held SCV was issued before 26 February 2001, their status will be downgraded from protected to non-protected).

-Additional pathway to permanent residence
+Subclass 189 program

 Since 1 July 2017, SCV holders who were resident in Australia on or before 19 February 2016 could apply for permanent residence after 5 years in Australia, in a new New Zealand stream within the Skilled Independent (subclass 189) visa.
 They must: